 - Expenses related to rehabilitation programs: Rehabilitation expenses include medical bills and transportation costs.

-- Other injuries: Other injuries can include sprains, fractures, burns, dislocations, concussions, and whiplash.
+- Other types can include sprains, fractures, burns, dislocations, concussions, and whiplash.

 A Columbus personal injury lawyer from the Fitch Law Firm LLC can represent you in a personal injury claim or lawsuit.
 Our firm can handle all aspects of your case so that you can dedicate your time and energy to recovery.

-Our Columbus Personal Injury Attorneys Have a Track Record of Success
+Our Columbus Personal Injury Lawyers Have a Track Record of Success

 Our attorneys will handle the legal side of your claim while you focus on your treatment and getting better.
-Contact our personal injury law firm today to get your complimentary initial consultation with a skilled attorney.
+Contact our personal injury law firm today for your complimentary initial consultation with one of our skilled personal injury lawyers.

 The Next Call You Make